-In the wake of recent attacks against MSP Automation tools, I’d like to take a moment to discuss ImmyBot’s security posture, and what our plans are to remain ahead of the curve.
+In the wake of recent attacks against MSP Automation tools, we’d like to take a moment to discuss ImmyBot’s security posture, and what our plans are to remain ahead of the curve.

-- ImmyBot’s strict use of Entity Framework ORM means our codebase never generates SQL.
+ImmyBot’s strict use of Entity Framework means our codebase never generates SQL.
 All input is sanitized by default.

-- Communication to Automate supports Google MFA so you don’t have to disable Multifactor authentication for our integration to function.
+Communication to RMMs, like ConnectWise Automate and N-Central, uses MFA.
+You do not need to disable Multifactor authentication for our integration to function.

-The Azure IoT Hub ensures we use best practices for device registration, and data encrypt communication both from our backend to the hub, and from the hub to our agents.
+The Azure IoT Hub ensures ImmyBot uses best practices for device registration, and data encrypt communication both from our backend to the hub, and from the hub to our agents.
 It also offloads a significant amount of compute from our backend, managing connections and message brokering.

 Each ImmyBot instance is separate, has its own IoT hub, Storage Account, Database, and Web Services.
 This was done intentionally to prevent cross-tenant data leaks.
 Our intention is to eventually offer ImmyBot in a Bring-You-Own-Cloud format allowing you to host it in your own Azure tenant where you control the location of the data.
 This is important for countries where data needs to remain within its borders.